About Derek Simpson

 As his business and inventory grew, Derek needed a larger storefront and desired a location where there was more foot traffic.
 In 1974 on the invitation of Henry Broude, a Yale professor and advisor to the then Yale president, he relocated to a retail space at The Yale Center for British Art at 46 High Street while the museum portion of the building was still under construction.
 The Yale Center for British Art, designed by well-known architect Louis Kahn, was a perfect fit for Derek Simpson who as a master jeweler was in many ways an artist himself.
 Derek relocated to 1094 Chapel Street in 1994 and has remained there since with his wife, Pamela Simpson, his current long-time manager, Gene Dostie and administrative assistant, Lisa Anamasi.

 Over the past fifty years, Derek has created a number of significant pieces, including a silver pillbox for H.M.
 Queen Elizabeth II in 1976 with nine squares etched into its lid representing New Haven’s city plan commissioned by The City of New Haven and presented to the queen during the U.S. Bicentennial festivities in New Haven.
-Derek has also been commissioned to create pieces for composer Leonard Bernstein, cuff links for architect Philip Johnson, a pin for tennis player Chris Evert, a necklace for actor/musician Olivia Newton-John, a necklace for Patty Smith, and an earring for tennis player Andre Agassi.
+Derek was also commissioned to create shirt studs for composer Leonard Bernstein, cuff links for architect Philip Johnson, a pin for tennis player Chris Evert, a necklace for actor/musician Olivia Newton-John, a necklace for Patty Smith, and an earring for tennis player Andre Agassi.

 “Derek Simpson Goldsmith has survived the test of time by focusing on our goal of providing the utmost quality and service to our clients.
 We have become our client's source for celebrating the most special moments of their lives,” said Derek Simpson.
 “I appreciate my landlord Yale University for their efforts and partnership over these many years and for their most recent support during the pandemic.
 I feel very fortunate to have served the Greater New Haven community for five decades,” added Simpson.